 Standing strong between the high-handed anthemic choruses of The Killers and the retro-synth melodies of MGMT along with a dash of wildman flutist antics, Gentlemen Hall has established itself as one of the buzziest bands to emerge from Boston in recent years.
 After winning numerous accolades such as MTV's Best Breakout Band in 2009 and Boston's Best Act in 2011, the band was nominated and won Billboard's Battle of the Bands and made history being the first independent band to perform on the Billboard Music Awards in 2011.
 In September 2011 they released their debut EP When We All Disappear to critical acclaim and toured nationally throughout 2012.
 They are currently finishing their full length album, due out later this year.
 'Til then, enjoy your FREE download of Sail Into The Sun in this week's Nation e-mail!

 Brooklyn-based alt rockers American Authors first met as students at Berklee College of Music.
 Shortly after, the foursome dropped out, moved into a small apartment in Bushwick, New York, and started a band.
-While playing a show in the city, they were noticed by music producers Shep Goodman and Aaron Accetta, who eventually signed them to their production company, Dirty Canvas.
+While playing a show in the city, they were noticed by music producers Shep Goodman and Aaron Accetta, who eventually signed them to Dirty Canvas.
 They went on to write Believer, the first song to develop their signature sound.
-American Authors is comprised of Zac Barnett (vocals), James Adam Shelley (guitar/banjo), Dave Rublin (bass), and Matt Sanchez (drums).
-They each bring their own influences and experiences to the writing table to create pop-flavored alt rock sprinkled with four-part harmonies, spirited lyrics, and contagious optimism.
+Zac Barnett (vocals), James Adam Shelley (guitar/banjo), Dave Rublin (bass), and Matt Sanchez (drums) each bring their own influences and experiences to the writing table to create pop-flavored alt rock sprinkled with four-part harmonies, spirited lyrics, and contagious optimism.
 As Barnett says, “We’re not afraid to be goofy one day and serious the next.
 We just want to be true to ourselves and share our stories for as long as people are willing to listen.”
 Check your Nation e-mail for a FREE download of Believer!

 World-weary in spirit if not in practice: Hey Marseilles first won hearts across the US with its 2010 debut, To Travels and Trunks, an album that reveled in the education and inspiration only globe-trotting exploration can provide.
 With Matt Bishop's lyrical wayfaring abutting an instrumental palette that embraced folk tradition—accordion, strings, and horns; gypsy, Gallic, and classical—To Travels and Trunks gave musical voice to the universal longing for unfettered freedom.
 NPR called the record "sublime and heartfelt."
 Their newest offering, Lines We Trace, is not about going out and searching.
 It's about finding you’re already where you need to be.
 Perhaps you'll fancy your free download of Bright Stars Burning.
 You'll find it in this week's Nation e-mail!